DJ618/lookingforgroup/README.txt

 {Database query results with empty database}
 If your db is empty, ie. has no documents, when attempting to request /grouplist, the user will be directed to /index instead.

+{Known Bugs and/or unwanted behavior}
+If a new groups title ends with a ? character, inserting into the db will fail and cause an error alert.

 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------